-Appellant denies, however, that he became naturalized relinquishing his intention of United with the nationality.
+Appellant denies, however, that he became naturalized with the intention of relinquishing his United States nationality.
 The declaration of allegiance he made "did not necessarily exclude my maintenance of another allegiance.
-The concept of dual nationality is well established in international law and I am sufficiently informed about it to have been conscious at the time I was being naturalised that the arrangements." dismisses such He allowed scope for significance of the renunciatory statement he made upon being granted Australian citizenship with the following rationale.
+The concept of dual nationality is well established in international law and I am sufficiently informed about it to have been conscious at the time I was being naturalised that the law allowed scope for such arrangements."
+He dismisses the significance of the renunciatory statement he made upon being granted Australian citizenship with the following rationale.